amirmvahed/The-Front-End-Toolkit-for-Back-End-Engineers/lessons/02-HTML/A-html-intro.md

-# Lesson 2: HTML Basics
+# Lesson 2: HTML intro

 Now that you’ve got a high-level understanding of front-end and back-end development, it’s time to start building.
 We’ll begin with HTML, the backbone of any web page.